ymirsky/Kitsune-py/README.md

 # Implimentation Notes:

 * This python implimentation of Kitsune is **is not optimal** in terms of speed.
 To make Kitsune run as fast as described in the paper, the entire project must be cythonized, or implimented in C++
-* The feature extraction frame work is slightly diffrent than what is described in the paper.
-Specifically, we now use Lagrange-based Polynomial extrapolation to assit in computing the correlation based features.
-Therefore, results may differ slightly that the paper.
-To use a version more similar to the paper, change the import line in netStat.py to use AfterImage_NDSS.py (will be slower since it is not cython)
+* For an experimental AfterImage version, change the import line in netStat.py to use AfterImage_extrapolate.py, and change line 5 of FeatureExtractor.py to True (uses cython).
+This version uses Lagrange-based Polynomial extrapolation to assit in computing the correlation based features.
-* This implimentation requires cython to compile the AfterImage library.
-We also require the scapy library for parsing (tshark [Wireshark] is default).
+* We also require the scapy library for parsing (tshark [Wireshark] is default).
 * The source code has been tested with Anaconda 3.6.3 on a Windows 10 64bit machine.

 To install scapy, run in the terminal: